vsoch/vsoch.github.io/_posts/2018/2018-10-31-hacktoberfest.md

 It was an announcement from Apple shared via [Hackaday](https://hackaday.com/2018/10/30/apple-introduces-what-weve-all-been-waiting-for/).
 The rainbow logo... he's coming back!
 I've never been a Mac user, but I do have memories of being a child and seeing other people's computers, and feeling a compulsion to rub the little logo like a genie lamp.
 Because anything shiny and plastic I deemed must be a color changing mood ring sort of toy.
-In this post, Apple is likely restoring a lot of this legacy happiness by deciding to "bring back" their old school logo.
+Apple is likely restoring a lot of this legacy happiness by deciding to "bring back" their old school logo.
 And it's only available for $40.00 "exclusively at the Flag Park Visitor's Center."